 Meatballs are great aren’t they?
 They’re pretty easy, you can make them ahead of time, and they turn any grain, noodle, or store-bought chicken broth into a really nice dinner.
 A great meatball should be tender and soft, and be packed with flavour.
-Here is the lowdown on how to make the best meatballs overall, followed by my recipe for Easy Turkey and Spinach Meatballs.
+These Turkey Spinach Meatballs with Oatmeal are just the ticket!

 1. Don’t use too much meat

 It sounds counter-intuitive, but less meat really does make for a better ball.
 Unlike a burger, which you’d (hopefully) leave a bit pink in the middle, meatballs usually tend to be the kind of thing you cook right through.
 When cooked, ground meat is kinda tough.
 This is especially true when you’re using a low fat meat like turkey breast.
 The best way to get a fluffy, tender meatball is to add a nice ratio of other stuff to the meat mixture.
-That means eggs, breadcrumbs (or other starchy filler like oats or cracker crumbs).
-I always like to jazz them up with either a big handful of fresh herbs or greens too.
+In this recipe, we're using oatmeal!
+We're also adding an egg to help bind the mixture, along with some frozen spinach to jazz them up.

 2. Use a combination of meats